kyma-project/test-infra/prow/cluster/README.md

 The structure of the folder looks as follows:

 ```
-  ├── components                        # Definitions of prow components and cluster configuration.
+  ├── components                        # Definitions of Prow components and cluster configuration.
-  ├── resources                         # Helm charts usde by prow cluster.
+  ├── resources                         # Helm charts used by the Prow cluster.
   └── required-secrets.yaml             # A default list of required Secrets that must be stored in a storage bucket
 ```